KkutaySarii/KkutaySarii/README.md

 <br>

 - I'm currently learning Rust, React.js, Next.js and Blockchain Technology
-- I'm a developer in the YTU Blockchain Community
+- I'm a developer in the Yıldız Blockchain Community
 - I also work as a developer at Akbank

 <br><br>